tillwelker/Lattice-dependent-orientational-order-in-active-crystals/README.md

-# This code can be use to reproduce the results of the Paper "Lattice-dependent orientational order in active crystals" by Till Welker and Ricard Alert
+# This Julia code can be use to reproduce the results of the Paper "Lattice-dependent orientational order in active crystals" by Till Welker and Ricard Alert

 # The code is structured as follows